King Edward's School Home Old Edwardians Website

 1958

-Television dramatist.
+Television dramatist and novelist.
 Award winning writer of radio drama series and serials as well as many original plays.

 Mitford, Bertram